History of African Americans in Houston: History

 In 1980, the city had 440,257 African American residents, making it one of the largest black populations in the country.
 As of 1987 most African Americans in Houston continued to live in inner-city black neighborhoods, even though they gained the legal right to move to any neighborhood.
 According to research at the University of Chicago, many African Americans choose to live in neighborhoods where they were raised.

 From the 1980 United States census to the 1990 U.S. census, many African Americans left traditional African-American neighborhoods such as the MacGregor area, Settegast, Sunnyside, and the Third Ward and entered parts of Southwest Houston, such as Alief, Fondren Southwest, Sharpstown, Westchase, and Westwood.
 Meanwhile, a significant percentage of Houston's Non-Hispanic whites population (particularly those with children under 18) left the city for suburban communities, this phenomenon was known as white flight.

 In 2004, some African-Americans who had lived in the suburbs had returned to the inner city area due to their previous ties to those communities.

 By 2005 the outflow from traditional black neighborhoods, such as the Third Ward, Sunnyside, Kashmere Gardens, and the Fifth Ward continued, with blacks moving to Alief, other parts of Southwest Houston, Fresno, Missouri City, and northwestern suburbs.
 Around 2005, African Americans began to move to an area around Farm to Market Road 1960, in an unincorporated area in Harris County.
 In many traditional inner-city black neighborhoods, Mexican and Latino residents moved in.
 Houston is one of the fastest-growing large cities in the United States, and a large portion of that growth is due to an influx of Black residents.
 In addition to the New Great Migration, many African Americans in the US are now recently moving to Houston for lower cost of living and more job opportunities.
 Houston gained approximately 233,000 African-Americans between 2000 and 2010.
 Having the largest black population west of the Mississippi River, Houston is known as a center of African-American political power, education, economic prosperity, and culture, often referred to as a black mecca.
 Houston is ranked among best U.S. metros for Black professionals.

-According to LendingTree, there are 3,586 Black-owned businesses out of 108,772 total businesses in Houston.
-Thats 3.3% while Black Americans make up 22.4% of Houston's population.
+According to LendingTree, there are 3,586 Black-owned businesses out of 108,772 total businesses (3.3%) in Houston, while Black Americans make up 22.4% of Houston's population.

 An additional 150,000 to 250,000 mostly black evacuees arrived in 2005 from the New Orleans metro after Hurricane Katrina, with many of them deciding to stay in Houston.